samarthRathi/Gemini/Multi_PDF_Doc_Langchain_Gemini/README.md

 ## 🙋‍♂️ Author
 Built by [Your Name] — Learning RAG with Gemini and LangChain.

-## 🪪 License
-This project is open-source and free to use under the MIT License.

 ---
 **Note**: You must have access to Google's Generative AI APIs to run this project.